 Dell M110 Performance

-Again, when we attached it with VGA, it didn’t made any much noticeable difference, however the things were not as much in HD as they were when it was connected with HDMI source.
+Again, when we attached it with VGA, it didn’t make any much noticeable difference, however, the things were not as much in HD as they were when it was connected with an HDMI source.
 The pictures which we have taken and uploaded here is of when the projector was running with VGA port.
-You can clearly judge the quality of display there.
+You can clearly judge the quality of the display there.

-Playing videos were little much better than watching images on it.
-This projector did a great work in maintaining black shadow details and was good at job with skin tones too.
-There were some rainbow artifacts at some moments, but is not much really noticeable and not everyone can realize or find it.
+Playing videos were a little much better than watching images on it.
+This projector did a great work in maintaining black shadow details and was good at the job with skin tones too.
+There were some rainbow artefacts at some moments but is not much really noticeable and not everyone can realize or find it.

 Note: When you need to run things from USB, before attaching any external media like USB or microSD, please make video adjustments first like adjusting the top and bottom width with distance and then attach the external media, since those function buttons acts to browse and play things after we external drives to it.

 For a current price tag of Rs.
 33000 approx, this projector is really worth the money.
 Overall the projector performance keeps you satisfied.
-However don’t expect a HD display when playing things from external drives but overall its a good product to have, keeping in mind it’s compact size and portability.
+However don’t expect an HD display when playing things from external drives but overall it’s a good product to have, keeping in mind it’s compact size and portability.